01mf02/jq-lang-spec/spec.typ

 We will start by introducing high-level intermediate representation (HIR) syntax in @hir.
 This syntax is very close to actual jq syntax.
-Then, we show a simplified version of HIR called mid-level intermediate representation (MIR) in @mir and provide a way to translate from HIR to MIR.
+Then, we will identify a subset of HIR as mid-level intermediate representation (MIR) in @mir and provide a way to translate from HIR to MIR.
 This will simplify our semantics in @semantics.
 Finally, in @jq-syntax, we will show how HIR relates to actual jq syntax.